hendrikx-itc/pg-db-tools/README.md

 # PostgreSQL Database Tools

-Design, Create, Maintain or Document a Postgresql database using a yaml based description file.
+Design, Create, Maintain and Document a Postgresql database using a yaml based description file.

 ## Getting Started